atakanersoy/WRO2025_FE_ANTi/src/README.md

 # Software Documentation

 This folder contains the source code for Team ANTi’s WRO 2025 Future Engineers robot, written in **MicroPython** and running on the **STM32H747 dual-core microcontroller**.
-This documentation was last updated on **Friday, June 13, 2025, at 11:00 AM +03**.
+This documentation was last updated on **Friday, June 07, 2025, at 04:00 PM +03**.

 ## Software Overview
 Our software handles the WRO 2025 challenges: navigating dynamic racetracks, respecting traffic signs, avoiding obstacles, and performing parallel parking.
 Key features include: